joshmartinecon/march-madness-forecast/readme.md

 $$\mu_{pt} = \dfrac{\sum_{pt} Z_{spt}}{\ell(S)}$$

 I take the sum of each of the different standardized productivity statistics (*s*) for each player *p* on team *t*.
-Dividing by the unique number of productivity statistics ($\ell(S)$) provides an average productivity score for each player.
+Dividing by the unique number of productivity statistics (*l(S)*) provides an average productivity score for each player.
 For example, Caitlin Clark had the highest average score (4.5) for either men or women in the 2023-2024 season.

 $$G_t = \sum_{t} \mu_{pt}$$